SvenThorkildsen/ROS2-tutorial/README.md

 The repository contains the following packages and examples:

+- my_cpp_pkg:                  Nodes written in C++.
 - my_py_pkg:                   Nodes written in Python.
-- my_cpp_pkg:           Nodes written in C++.
+- my_robot_bringup:            Launch files.
-- my_robot_interfaces:  Contains custom formats for messages and services
+- my_robot_interfaces:         Contains custom formats for messages and services.
+- turtlesim_catch_them_all:    Turtlesim project to conclude the first part of the course ROS2 For Beginners.

 ## Usage